Passive Income Definition:

 6. Invest in a company

 This is the type of passive income for which you will have to risk putting some money into initially.
-There are many startups that require investors, often termed Peer-to-peer lending (P2P), crowd-funding or angel investor, these sometimes small initial investments can pay off big time if the initial start-up company goes on to be very successful (Facebook for example).
+There are many startups that require investors, often termed Peer-to-peer lending (P2P), crowd-funding or angel investors, these sometimes small initial investments can pay off big time if the initial start-up company goes on to be very successful (Facebook for example).

 As mentioned above, you can start by investing in small businesses with low amounts of money.
 This will keep you safe from massive loss and if you research the market properly, it will bring you a constant passive income.